CBC course – Faculty

 Joao Pereira is serving the DGRM (Directorate-General for Natural Resources, Safety and Maritime Services) fulfilling an administrative role in charge of fisheries management, for the past 4 years.
 Joao Pereira is senior researcher of IPMA (Portuguese Sea and Atmosphere Research Institute, Portugal).
 Dr Pereira has a long-standing interest in minimizing unnecessary mortality and suffering of animals during fishing, and optimizing fishing process.

-Director of the Biological Research Facility and deputy Establishment Licence Holder at The Francis Crick Institute
+Director of the Biological Research Facility of The Francis Crick Institute, London, UK

 Staff Scientist, Department of Biology and Evolution of Marine Organisms, Stazione Zoologica Anton Dohrn